Project-Herophilus/DataSynthesis/DataTier-APIs/Quarkus-APIs/README.md

+Return to the <a href="https://github.com/Project-Herophilus/DataSynthesis" target="_blank">Main DataSynthesis Page</a>

 # Quarkus APIs
 This is a Quarkus application (https://quarkus.io/).
 It can easily be run by the following 2 ways:
 When building the ways we could represent APIs we wanted to take a fresh perspective and decided to implement multiple